Chaseos/SimpleVideoSpeedController/PRIVACYPOLICY.md

 All data is stored:
 * Locally on your device
-* In your Chrome browser's sync storage (if you're signed into Chrome)
+* In your browser's sync storage (if you're signed into your browser account)
 * No data is transmitted to external servers
 * No data is shared with third parties